-The council is responsible for the upkeep, maintenance, repair and improvement of your building and estate as a whole, but as a leaseholder you are responsible for paying your share of these costs through your service charges.
+The council is responsible for the upkeep, maintenance, repair and improvement of your building and estate, and as a leaseholder you are responsible for paying your share of these costs through your service charges.

-We carry out regular maintenance to all our estates but every building requires major work during its life.
-This can include renewing key components of the building such as the roof, installing new facilities such as entry phones, or carrying out improvements to bring your estate up to modern day standards.
-We also use the term major works to include external decorations and associated repairs which are carried out on a cyclical basis.
+We carry out regular maintenance to all our estates but every building needs major work during its life.
+This can include work such as the roof renewal, installing new facilities such as entry phones, or carrying out improvements to bring your estate up to modern day standards.
+We also use the term major works to include external decorations and associated repairs which are carried out regularly.

-We are committed to consulting all residents, including leaseholders, at all stages of a major works project.
-The type of consultation we will employ on a major works scheme will depend on the works we are planning to carry out.
+We consult all residents, including leaseholders, at all stages of a major works project.
+The type of consultation we will use on a major works scheme will depend on the works we are planning to carry out.
 For example, if we are planning a lot of work with major changes that affect you, we will organise more meetings and give more information to residents than if we are doing regular external decorations to your building.

 Where work is going to cost more than £250 per leasehold flat, you have a legal right to be consulted about the work before the work begins (Section 151 of the Commonhold and Leasehold Reform Act 2002).
-You will receive a 'Notice of Intention' which you have 30 days to respond to and you can comment on the scope of the works and/or nominate a contractor in some circumstances.
+You will receive a 'Notice of Intention' which you have 30 days to respond.
+You can also comment on the scope of the works and may be able to nominate a contractor.

-If we still propose to continue with the work following this period of consultation, a further notification, referred to as a 'Section 20' notice, is sent containing details of the work and the estimated costs (in addition we will also provide you with an itemised breakdown of the estimated costs for your block).
+If we still plan to continue with the work after the consultation period, another notification, referred to as a 'Section 20' notice, is sent containing details of the work and the estimated costs (we will also give you an itemised breakdown of the estimated costs for your block).
 You will then have 30 days to give us your comments.
-We will listen carefully to your comments, but please note that you cannot refuse permission for the works to go ahead.
+We will listen carefully to your comments, but you cannot refuse permission for the works to go ahead.
 As the landlord of the building, we have a responsibility under the lease to repair and maintain the building.

 How to contact your major works officer

-If you need to speak to an officer about a major works scheme or invoice, please contact the major works officer whose name appears at the top of your correspondence.
+If you need to speak to an officer about a major works scheme or invoice, please contact the major works officer named in the letter sent to you.